-Your doctor will be asking you many questions that relate to your health and general lifestyle, so you would be wise to educate yourself on the answers he will be looking for.
+Your doctor will be asking you many questions that relate to your health and general lifestyle, so it would be wise to think about this and prepare for any questions in advance.
 Have a thorough understanding of your family’s medical history.
 Cancers, heart disease, diabetes and stroke are all factors that your doctor should know about.

 Bring along a list of all of the medications, both prescription and over-the-counter, that you are currently taking.
-Bring along any alternative medicines and herbal remedies or vitamins as well.
-You could also list all concerns or problems you would like to address.
+Also bring any alternative medicines and herbal remedies or vitamins.
+You should also list all concerns or problems you would like to address.

 If you are experiencing a particular symptom, try to pay close attention to the details surrounding it.
 Make note of how often you experience the symptoms, what worsens or relieves them, whether or not certain foods aggravate the symptoms, etc. These are all helpful details that may make it easier your doctor to properly diagnosis any underlying conditions that you may have.

 How Often Should Physical Exams Be Scheduled?

 A routine physical exam is best done yearly as a form of preventive care.
 Routine exams performed once per year can alert your doctor to changes in your body that may point to areas of concern.
 Prescription medications and early treatment can possibly help avert a health crisis.

 Good medical care is essential at every age.
 However, at different ages, different medical concerns can become more prominent.
 The age at which a man should have a particular screening test or evaluation can depend a lot on his family history, lifestyle, and other considerations, but here is a rough guide: